devops329/devops/instruction/gitHub/gitHub.md

 - [GitHub Hello World](https://docs.github.com/en/get-started/start-your-journey/hello-world)
 - [Git Cheat Sheet](https://training.github.com/downloads/github-git-cheat-sheet/)

-For this course we will be using GitHub for the following reasons:
+For this course we will be using GitHub for the following purposes:

 1. Hosting all of the course instruction
 1. Forking the application code